 The Bhakta Rath Research Award, established in 2010 by an endowment from Dr. Bhakta B. Rath and his wife, Sushama Rath, offers an opportunity to promote and reward excellence in scientific and engineering research in the field of physical and natural sciences and engineering.

 Recipients of this award will be a PhD graduate student and their collaborating Michigan Tech faculty member.
-The award recognizes those who conduct exceptional scientific and technological research in anticipation of the future needs of the nation while supporting potential advances in emerging technology.
+The award recognizes those who conduct exceptional scientific and technological research in anticipation of the future needs of the nation while supporting potential advances in emerging technology, and will continue to apply this knowledge upon establishing a career within the U.S. or its territories.

 The award is named in honor of Bhakta B. Rath ('58), who has dedicated the later years of his professional career to promoting science, engineering, and research to enhance the nation’s intellectual capital.